thorchain/docs/thornodes/fullnode/thornode-docker.md

 # Thornode on Docker

-This guide shows how to set up a Thorchain daemon and optionally Midgard using Docker.
-It doesn't handle Bifrost or other L1 client deployments.

 {% hint style="info" %}
 The steps shown here are tested on `Ubuntu 24.04`, different distributions may need adjustments to the commands.